conda-forge/conda-smithy/news/2300-min-ci-support-job.rst

 **Fixed:**

 * Fixed unstable rerenders in an edge case by producing the smallest number of CI support jobs. (#2300)
+* Removed extraneous print statement in rendering, turning it into a debug-level log statement. (#2300)

 **Security:**